 The obligations of media providers

 In Germany, commercial media providers are under an obligation to appoint Youth Protection Officers.
 Youth Protection Officers act as an interface between the provider, the user and the media authorities.
-Under certain conditions, it is possible for a provider to transfer the duties pertaining to Youth Protection Officers to a self-regulation institution.
+Under certain conditions, it is possible for a provider to transfer the duties pertaining to Youth Protection Officers to a self-regulation institution like the German Association for Voluntary Self-Regulation of Television (FSF) or the German Association for Voluntary Self-Regulation of Digital Media Service Providers (FSM).

 The German Interstate Treaty on the Protection of Minors in the Media (JMStV) differentiates between three types of content: